abhiachoudhary/d-nhp-gtex-pipeline/scrnaseq/README.md

-# snRNA-seq/snRNA-seq pipeline for the [dGTEx and NHP-dGTEx Consortiums](test.gtexportal.org)
+# sc/sn-RNA-seq pipeline for [dGTEx and NHP-dGTEx Consortiums](https://test.gtexportal.org/)

 This repository contains all components of the scRNA-seq/snRNA-seq pipeline used by the dGTEx and NHP-dGTEx Consortiums, including preprocessing, alignment, quantification, and quality control.